positlabs/exo-skeleton/README.md

 ------------------
 `grunt watcher`: watch files that need to be pre-processed (.less, .jade).

-`grunt server`: starts a local server and opens a page to view the project on
+`grunt server`: starts a local server, watches files, and opens a page to view the project on

+`grunt build`: builds a distributable version of the site

+`grunt deploy`: uploads the site to a server

+`grunt`: builds and deploys

 Included in exo-skeleton